nieldk/blackmagic-cardputer/README.md

 Both commands must receive `-D SDKCONFIG_DEFAULTS=sdkconfig.defaults.cardputer`.
 Running `set-target` without it writes stock defaults that silently override the Cardputer config.

-The patched `gdb_packet.c` and `command.c` are included in the repo root and copied automatically into the `blackmagic-fw` submodule during the build.
+The patched `gdb_packet.c` and `command.c`, along with the emulated-target sources `emu_target.c` / `emu_target.h` / `emu_shim.c` / `emu_shim.h`, are kept in the repo root
+and copied automatically into the `blackmagic-fw` submodule during the build.
 No manual patching required after `git submodule update --init --recursive`.
+Because the copy runs at configure time, if you edit any of these repo-root files, run `idf.py reconfigure` (or `rm -rf build`) before building so the fresh copy is picked up.

 ## Flash